foxfox59/lyllyplayer/README.md

 © MuiluFox 2026

-A multi-function desktop media player with minimal external requirements: **ffmpeg** for any audio output, and **yt-dlp** for Youtube functionality.
+A multi-function desktop audio player with minimal external requirements: **ffmpeg** for any audio output, and **yt-dlp** for Youtube functionality.
 Supports login cookies from browser if you have **node.js**, but not required for playback in most cases.
+Supports either pasting a direct Youtube playlist ID/URL or searching from Youtube.

+Imports .m3u playlists.
+Generates playlists from supported local audio file folders (.mp3, .wav, .flac, .m4a, .aac, .ogg, .opus, .wma, .aiff, .aif, .aifc).
+Can save and load playlists for later use.
+Tested also with simple icecast/shoutcast streams either via .m3u playlist or direct URL.
+Support for limited custom skins (basically a picture on top of the UI, either stretched, tiled or best fit) with a default, automatic, custom or Windows themed color tint.
+Can be switched between light/dark modes (although the feature is crude)

+**and so much more!** (not really that much, those were the main features :D)

 **LyllyPlayer will always be free.
 If you are getting asked to pay for it (other than donations here), someone is ripping you off.**

 I am a software developer, so I have some qualifications to supervise and suggest solutions, but unless otherwise specified:
 **all of the actual code is AI slop.**

 All I touch manually is the documentation.
 This is partially an experiment in how far can I push things before the codebase gets too complicated for the AI to track.
 Also a test of patience - many things would have been faster fixed by hand but I deliberately chose not to.

 **Exit now or accept that.**

 ## Some screenshots of the app in action